-This section describes the existing cultural heritage values that may be affected by the proposal.
-Describe the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.
+This section of the EIS should describe the existing cultural heritage values that may be affected by the proposal, and include a description of the environmental values of the cultural landscapes of the affected area in terms of the physical and cultural integrity of the landforms.

-An indigenous cultural heritage study must be undertaken in accordance with the requirements of Part 7 of the Aboriginal Cultural Heritage Act 2003.
+Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, an indigenous cultural heritage study must be undertaken in accordance with the requirements of Part 7 of that Act.

-An historical cultural heritage study should also be undertaken of the known and potential historical cultural heritage values of the affected area.
+A historical non-indigenous cultural heritage study should also be undertaken of the known and potential historical cultural heritage values of the affected area.
 The study will, as a minimum, include a desktop analysis and an archaeological investigation (i.e. a physical investigation) of the area potentially affected by the project.

-This desktop component of the study should, as a minimum, review the following sources for information on historical cultural heritage values within the region of the project site:
+The desktop component of the study should, as a minimum, review the following sources for information on historical cultural heritage values within the region of the project site: